-The excavation team consisted of four individuals including one licenced director, two assistants and one operative.
+The excavation team consisted of one licenced director, one supervisor, and one site assistant.

 2. RECEIVING ENVIRONMENT

 2.1 Detailed Overview of the receiving environment2.1.1 Topographic

 The topography in this region can be characterised by a series of east west ridgelines with river corridors and agricultural plains in the valleys.
 The major towns and smaller settlements are predominately located within the valleys and often at important river crossings.